Clinical Counselors and Staff

 Amanda Thompson, MS. Ed., LPCC-S

 Amanda is a licensed professional clinical counselor with a supervision designation.
 She works with clients struggling with a range of adjustment concerns, anxiety, depression, life changes, pregnancy and post-partum struggles, and overall health issues.
-Amanda practices systemic, holistic, psychoeducation, and person centered approaches for an all-encompassing therapeutic experience; incorporating mindfulness, yoga, nutrition, neuroscience, EMDR, essential oils and community resources.
+Amanda practices systemic, holistic, psychoeducation, and person centered approaches for an all-encompassing therapeutic experience; incorporating mindfulness, yoga, nutrition, neuroscience, essential oils and community resources.
+Amanda is a trained EMDR therapist.
 Amanda has a Bachelor of Science in Psychology from Wittenberg University and a Master of Science in Education for Clinical Mental Health and specializing in individual, marriage, and family counseling.
 Amanda is a part-time faculty at Kent State working with master and doctoral level students in the clinical mental health program.
 Amanda enjoys a more active lifestyle with friends and family outside of the office.